pnlbwh/pnlpipe/README.md

 (Make sure that all the parameter names line up with `caseid`!).
 Another example is when you have input paths that are in different directories, each having different case lists.
-To run the pipeline on both sets of data, you would make 2 or more dictionaries:
+To run the pipeline on both data sets, you would make 2 or more dictionaries:

     - caseid: [./caselist1.txt]